Addressing challenges of cultivated meat

 Alternative proteins play an essential role in meeting global climate goals.
 Learn more about what you can do to help change how meat is made.

-Environmental benefits of alt proteins
+Environmental benefits of alternative proteins

 How eco-friendly are plant-based and cultivated meats?
 Explore their climate impacts and resource requirements relative to conventional meat.